ptwu/website/blog/cppcsinterop.md

 # Case study: Cascade

 The original purpose I had for implementing C++/C# interop was for the Cascade system.
+Cascade is an ongoing research project, using RDMA to to enable super fast operations in distributed memory.
 You can read more about how I did it in the [paper I wrote here](/cascade_cs_writeup.pdf).
 There's also a good bit on the performance of the system, which is based on hosting the CLR.

+Also, the Cascade GitHub repo is [here](https://github.com/Derecho-Project/cascade), if you'd like to see the progress.
+Thanks for reading!